United States : Safety by City

 So...
 How Safe Is Tucson Really?

-Tucson isn’t really a safe city, though many that live here and that have travelled here have gone through the city without any problems.
+Tucson isn’t a safe city, though many that live here and that have traveled here have gone through the city without any problems.

-There are also many species that pose a threat, such as black widow spiders, rattlesnakes, scorpions, centipedes, gila monsters, etc.
+Many species pose a threat, such as black widow spiders, rattlesnakes, scorpions, centipedes, Gila monsters, etc.